acutfor/MaritimeWeatherPrediction/README.md

 For centuries, the crews of ocean-going vessels have maintained essential records onboard known as logbooks.
 Typically, one of the officers enters a "noon report" each day at noon local time.
 This entry includes vital information such as the ship's position, course, speed, weather and ocean current conditions, and any special remarks.

-Using historical data obtained from maritime vessel logbooks, I built a model that predicts weather patterns via a Neural Network.
+Using historical data obtained from maritime vessel logbooks, I built a model that predicts weather conditions via a Neural Network.

 To create my model, I used data from the Climatological Database for the World's Oceans.
 This data contains over 280,000 noon reports from 1750-1850.
 Further information can be found at the following link: http://webs.ucm.es/info/cliwoc/